hocuscodus/qed-lang/_tutorial/19-elements.md

 ## When is the UI generated at runtime?

-As already specified, the QED script is run.
-When completed, it processes any queued event.
-When done, it enters the event loop to process incoming events.
+As already specified, when the QED script has finished executing, any queued event is processed.
+When done, the application enters the event loop to process incoming events:

+* script is run
+* pending events are processed
+* event loop is entered to process future events

-The one thing that was not told yet is the UI is generated, from the UI elements, between having processed queued events and entering the event loop.
-This way, incoming UI events can be processed.
+The one thing that kept secret until now is the UI is generated, from the UI elements, right in between having processed queued events and entering the event loop.
+This way, incoming UI events can be processed:

+* script is run
+* pending events are processed
+* ***New!
+If UI elements are defined, UI is generated***
+* event loop is entered to process future events

-Whenever the application is about to re-enter the event loop after processing UI events, the UI is regenerated to reflect the potential changes.
+Whenever the application is about to re-enter the event loop after processing events (UI-based or others), the UI is regenerated to reflect the potential changes.